maxme1/sudoku/README.md

 # | 6 2 3 | 5 7 1 | 9 4 8 |
 # -------------------------
 ```
-The input can be a numpy array, check `solution`'s docstring for details.
+The input can be a numpy array, check `solve`'s docstring for details.

 There is also a handy shortcut for solving and printing the solutions:
 ```python